3ll3d00d/mwcapture/README.md

 ![](docs/img/hdr_jrvr_osd.png)

 ### mwcapture logs

+> :warning: These logs are generated when using mwcapture, they are **NOT** available using the magewell filter

 Start playback using the release-trace filter and examine the log file, sample log sections for different events are shown below